094459/newsletter-oss-projects/README.md

 **garnet-framework**

 [garnet-framework](https://aws-oss.beachgeek.co.uk/3e1) Garnet is an open-source framework for building scalable, reliable and interoperable platforms leveraging open standards, FIWARE open source technology and AWS Cloud services.
 It supports the development and integration of smart and efficient solutions across multiple domains such as Smart Cities, Regions and Campuses, Energy and Utilities, Agriculture, Smart Building, Automotive and Manufacturing.
 The repo provides code and links to the dedicated documentation site to help you get started. (#178)

+**res**

+[res](https://aws-oss.beachgeek.co.uk/3f0) Research and Engineering Studio on AWS (RES) is an open source, easy-to-use web-based portal for administrators to create and manage secure cloud-based research and engineering environments.
+Using RES, scientists and engineers can visualise data and run interactive applications without the need for cloud expertise.
+With just a few clicks, scientists and engineers can create and connect to Windows and Linux virtual desktops that come with pre-installed applications, shared data, and collaboration tools they need.
+With RES, administrators can define permissions, set budgets, and monitor resource utilisation through a single web interface.
+RES virtual desktops are powered by Amazon EC2 instances and NICE DCV.
+RES is available at no additional charge.
+You pay only for the AWS resources needed to run your applications. (#180)

 # Other projects